Mycotoxin Affect On The Gut

 A leaky gut is caused by damage to the space between the intestinal epithelial cells called tight junctions.
 Damage to these tight junctions can occur from environmental toxins.
 Mycotoxins are just one factor that can cause damage.

 Many of the mycotoxins, and their metabolites inhibit protein synthesis.
 It has been demonstrated that rapidly dividing, and activated cells with a high protein turnover (such as immune, intestinal, and liver cells) are predominantly affected by mycotoxins.
 Since the gastrointestinal tract has a high level of protein synthesis and cellular turnover it is especially susceptible to mycotoxin damage.
 The tight junctions themselves depend on the proteins occludins, claudins, juntional adhesion molecules and zonula occcludens to function properly.
 Occludins and the other proteins contribute to the tight junction stabalization and is necessary for optimal barrier function.
-Zonulin has been shown to increase the permeability of the tight junctions which may allow molecules to get through the intestinal barrier that should remain in the intestinal lumen.
+Zonulin is a protein that modulates the permeability of tight junctions and has been shown to allow trafficking of macromolecules through the tight junctions that should remain in the intestinal lumen.
+Excess zonulin is used as a biomaker for impaired gut barrier function.

 When there is a breakdown in this tight junction barrier, things such as undigested food and toxic chemicals can now get through the gut barrier.
 They get into the circulation and not only cause damage themselves, but cause the immune system to react to the chemicals/food, which can sometimes lead to the formation of autoantibodies.
 These autoantibodies then cause a variety of systemic inflammatory responses through-out the body and a variety of symptoms.

 Research on animals has shown ingestion of mycotoxin contaminated feed affects the gastrointestinal barrier.
 In vitro research revealed that mycotoxins increase the permeability of intestinal epithelial cell monolayers.
 The mycotoxins deoxynivalenol (DON), ochratoxin A (OTA), and patulin (PAT) have all been shown to compromise the intestinal tight junction complex.
 There is a reduced expression of tight junction proteins, which leads to increased passage of bacteria such as Escherichia coli and leads to malabsorption of nutrients like glucose.
 (Research article references at the bottom of page.)

 Mechanisms that protect the gut and mycotoxin affect on the gut when they are ingested.